wezleytsai/wezleytsai.github.io/_drafts/2015-06-13-a-json-parser.md

 Quick note on the notation:

-- The square brackets _within_ quotation marks denotes that the JSON text should actually have the square bracket characters.
-The square brackets _without_ quotation marks denote that the text within it is _optional_.
+- The square brackets _within_ quotation marks indicate that the JSON text should actually have the square bracket characters.
+The square brackets _without_ quotation marks denote _optional_ text.
-- Similar to square brackets, the curly braces _within_ quotation marks denotes the curly brace characters.
-The curly braces _without_ quotation marks, followed by asterisks, denotes that the enclosed text _repeats 0 or more times_.
+- Similarly, the curly braces _within_ quotation marks denote curly brace characters.
+The curly braces _without_ quotation marks, followed by asterisks, denote text that _repeats 0 or more times_.

 Note the use of **recursion** in the grammar definition.
 Each element of an `<array>` (which is one possible branch of `<value>`) is another `<value>`, which can itself be an `<array>` or `<object>` or anything defined by the `<value>` grammar rules.